The DRESS Equation¶

 Motivation¶

-Most graph similarity measures are either closed-form formulae (common neighbours, Jaccard) or linear eigenvector problems (PageRank, spectral methods).
+Most graph similarity measures are either closed-form formulae (common neighbors, Jaccard) or linear eigenvector problems (PageRank, spectral methods).
 DRESS is neither.
 It is a self-referential nonlinear fixed point over edges.

-Every edge's similarity depends on its neighbours' similarities, and the normalising denominator itself depends on edge values.
+Every edge's similarity depends on its neighbors' similarities, and the normalizing denominator itself depends on edge values.
 Despite this circular dependency, the system converges to a unique solution.

 Definition¶

-The numerator sums over every common neighbour \(x\) of \(u\) and \(v\) (including self-loops), adding the weighted similarities that \(u\) and \(v\) each have with \(x\).
-The denominator normalises by the geometric mean of the two node norms, ensuring the result is bounded.
+The numerator sums over every common neighbor \(x\) of \(u\) and \(v\) (including self-loops), adding the weighted similarities that \(u\) and \(v\) each have with \(x\).
+The denominator normalizes by the geometric mean of the two vertex norms, ensuring the result is bounded.
+In the unweighted case the fixed point satisfies \(d^* \in [0, 2]\); with non-uniform edge weights values may exceed 2 (see Properties – Boundedness).

 Convergence¶